Back to blog

 Published: Updated: Cilium

-Tutorial: Redirect, Rewrite and Mirror HTTP with Cilium Gateway API
+Tutorial: Redirect, Rewrite, and Mirror HTTP with Cilium Gateway API

-HyperText Transfer Protocol (HTTP) might have been created back in 1989 but it has certainly withstood the test of time.
-It laid the foundation for the World Wide Web and it remains ever popular and the protocol of choice for the vast majority of APIs (despite the more recent alternatives like GraphQL and gRPC).
-And for the past couple of decades, we’ve used Layer 7-aware load balancers to control, alter and route HTTP traffic as it entered our network.
+HyperText Transfer Protocol (HTTP) might have been created in 1989, but it has certainly withstood the test of time.
+It laid the foundation for the World Wide Web, and it remains ever-popular and the protocol of choice for the vast majority of APIs (despite the more recent alternatives like GraphQL and gRPC).
+For the past few decades, we’ve used Layer 7-aware load balancers to control, alter, and route HTTP traffic as it entered our network.
+In this blog post, we are going to explore how you can alter HTTP traffic (redirect, rewrite, and mirror) as it enters Kubernetes clusters with Cilium’s Gateway API, focusing on three specific use cases:

 • HTTP Redirect – to tell the client that the resource they are trying to access has moved